17-19 Foley Street London W1W 6DW

 Their concept for Orée Boulangerie also showcases the strong tradition and heritage of the brand.
 With gold leaf lettering adorning the windows, the French boulangerie has a fresh and light contemporary interior.
 And with just a glass partition separating the baker from the front of house, customers are reminded of the freshness of the products.

 We love their concept for Zelman Meats.
 Shed may have adopted a no frills approach, but with the oxblood leather seating and contrasting utilitarian tiling and Butch Anthony’s artworks hanging on the walls they have created a characterful and cosy, yet cool restaurant.
+Equally offbeat is Absurd Bird, a new chicken shop in Bath, the playful bird, pops up in surprising places around the shadowy interior.

 Still strong in their memory, and visible in each of their designs today, are the words spoken by their tutor at Trent ‘Whenever you put a line on a piece of paper, there has got to be a reason for it’.